georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/6_sprinklesFn.md

 <!--
 we can import our sprinklesfn

-instead of passing some representative CSS object to our style functionwe'll supply an array to the style function.
+instead of passing some representative CSS object to our style function we'll supply an array to the style function.

 Inside that array we'll supply an object to our sprinkles function that contains each property we want to style, but instead of specifying a hardcoded value or our vars to that property, we can pass a key from the object in our vars that we specified for that property in our properties key.